 Texas Medicaid Benefits for Nursing Homes

 For many families, this includes applying for Texas Medicaid and Medicare.
 Medicare is a federal health insurance program, which covers some medical care for individuals 65 years old and older.
 On the other hand, Medicaid helps with healthcare costs for people with limited income and resources.
 Even if an individual is not at the age where they are eligible for these benefits, having the discussion now can make the application process smoother when it is time to apply.

 Additionally, families can talk with an elder law attorney about potential long-term care options, including nursing homes or having a family member provide care.
 Although it is impossible to know what specific care a loved one will need in the future, the attorney will show families the potential options—this often reduces stress when it comes to actually make these decisions.

 Planning for the future, especially when it comes to an aging person’s health, can be scary.
 However, it is important not to wait for a health crisis to start the process; instead, families should start planning ahead now and contact an experienced elder law attorney who can help.

 Contact a Houston Elder Law Attorney

 For individuals and their loved ones who are thinking about planning for long-term care, contact the experienced Houston elder law attorneys at McCulloch & Miller, PLLC.
 With years of experience serving families throughout the Houston metro area, we will work with you to ensure a smooth transition and get a full assessment of a senior loved one’s situation.
-To speak with one of our attorneys and to schedule a free consultation, give us a call at 713-333-8900 today.
+To speak with one of our attorneys and to schedule a consultation, give us a call at 713-333-8900 today.